B1aZer/ZettNoteWeb/README.md

 ## TODO

+ - [ ] move fireEvent to action (create)
+ - [ ] async/await actions
+ - [ ] make uuid compatible with vim
+ - [ ] remove meterialize, keep icon
+ - [x] IT seems the obvious solution is to use component from where event is fired.
+Check if all events fired from component's sc.
+Will not work because events fired from different structures
+ - [x] I don't see a point in making list elements statefull.
+If any state should be on parent element.
+But how do we pass click event from list element to other components.
+Do we need to use arguments with fireEvent?
+Apparently - Yes.
  - [ ] renderNodes (list)
  - [x] how to create state for multiple components of the same type, so that state was accessible from outside?
 Use props
  - [x] rename, graph node - > list element
- - [ ] how to deal with async actions, or actions that use app? (create-scr)
+ - [x] how to deal with async actions, or actions that use app? (create-scr).
+Use async-await
  - [ ] add note weakmap state const
  - [x] private observable (state)
  - [x] save (create-screen), render nodes (list)